skaslamali/MOON-ROVER-/README.md

 2. upload SLAVE.INO to another esp board
 3. run the RADAR GRAPHICS code in processing software

 # CHANGES YOU HAVE TO DO:
+- change the pins according to you
  - change the ssid and password
 -  change the configs of blynk account
 -  change slave esp mac address